Lewis Trondheim

 Laurent Chabosy (/fr/; born 11 December 1964), better known as Lewis Trondheim (/fr/), is a French cartoonist and one of the founders (in 1990) of the independent publisher L'Association.
 Both his silent comic La Mouche and Kaput & Zösky have been made into animated cartoons.

 A figure in Franco-Belgian comics whose career began in the early 1990s, Trondheim is mostly known as the author of Les formidables aventures de Lapinot (translated to English as The Spiffy Adventures of McConey) and the co-creator of comic fantasy series Dungeon with Joann Sfar, as well as his autobiographical series Les petits riens (translated to English as Little Nothings).

 As an artist, Trondheim is known for his "potato-shaped" characters and anthropomorphic animals, in a minimalistic style reminiscent of ligne claire.
 His works often feature witty dialogue and characters in surreal or darkly humorous situations, where comedy may intertwine with tragedy.
-Working with several genres such as fantasy, the supernatural, experimental, autobiographical, or children's stories, Trondheim has contributed to than 150 books, both as an artist and a writer.
+Working with several genres such as fantasy, the supernatural, experimental, autobiographical, or children's stories, Trondheim has contributed to more than 150 books, both as an artist and a writer.

 Biography

 Debut and rise to fame

 Lewis Trondheim was first known as the author of Les formidables aventures de Lapinot.
 He invented the character in the late 1980s as a way to learn cartooning.
 The result was an initial 500 page graphic novel, Lapinot et les carottes de Patagonie.
 All the while, he was publishing short stories for the satirical French magazine Psikopat.

 After his book Slaloms was awarded what was then called the Alph'Art Coup de coeur (First comic book prize) in 1993, Trondheim was offered to bring his burgeoning series to a major publisher, Dargaud, while he continued churning out more personal books for L'Association and other independent French publishers such as Cornélius.
 From there onwards, Trondheim began to enjoy a steady rise in popularity.

 The following years represented a period of increasing activity, as Trondheim began to work on many different projects.
-He first created La Mouche ("The Fly") for the Japanese market, and then redrew a French version from scratch, after which the character was adapted as an animated cartoon.
+He first created La Mouche ("The Fly") for Japanese publisher Kodansha, which was featured in Monthly Afternoon magazine in the early 1990s; after falling out with the publisher over creative differences, he redrew a French version from scratch in 1995, after which the character was adapted as an animated cartoon in 1999.

-Trondheim's greatest breakthrough after Lapinot is arguably Dungeon (in French, Donjon), an ambitious series which he created with Joann Sfar, and which has enjoyed a fair amount of popular success.
+Trondheim's saw further success following Lapinot in Dungeon (in French, Donjon), a series created alongside Joann Sfar.